-Change in accounting policies
+Changes in accounting policies

-During the year ended December 31, 2022, the Company adopted a number of amendments and improvements of existing standards.
-These included IAS 37 - Provisions, Contingent Liabilities, and Contingent Assets.
+During the year ended December 31, 2023, the Company adopted a number of amendments and improvements of existing standards.
+These included amendments to IAS 1 - Presentation of Financial Statements and IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors.
 These new standards and changes did not have any material impact on the Company's consolidated financial statements.

-Recent accounting pronouncements
+New accounting pronouncements

-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2023.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2024.
 Many are not applicable or do not have a significant impact to the Company and have been excluded.
-The Company is assessing the impact of the below of the below pronouncements on its financial statements.